MarkusPic/ehyd_tools/README.md

 ![python_install](example/python_install.png)

+## Linux/Unix

+Python is pre-installed on most operating systems.

+## python Packages

-Packages required for this program will be installed during the installation process and can be seen in the 'requirements.txt' file.
+Packages required for this program will be installed with pip during the installation process and can be seen in the 'requirements.txt' file.

 ## Fresh install